 In a lot of ways, the Episcopal Church is perfect for an intellectual introvert like me.
 I love liturgy.
 I love that everything we do has a meaning (even though I would be the first to admit I still need to read up on why, exactly, we do what we do).
 I love that some of our hymns celebrate nature, and others celebrate learning and knowledge and books, and I love that we are sometimes given complex music, and sometimes we sing a children’s song and find meaning in that.
 I love knowing that after the prayers of the people we move into the Eucharist and after the Eucharist follows the post-communion blessing and that the sermon will be short and meaningful and that I can participate in a way that works for me.
 Except for two things: the passing of the peace, and the Eucharist itself.
 Both terrify me and both have me coming back for more.

 The passing of the peace is the most terrible thing you can do to an introverted, shy, socially awkward newcomer, because that is the moment you see community happening, and that is the moment you have to plug yourself into it and greet people you don’t know but that are still your brothers and sisters in Christ.
 (Honestly, usually I greet those directly around me but am too shy to move beyond my pew like other people do, freely hugging people on the other side of the room.
 How other people do that so confidently is beyond me).
 The other is the Eucharist, when we all move up to the front and receive the bread and wine from those presiding—there is no hiding in the pews there either.
 I’ve gone to churches where you receive communion from the priest, and to churches where it’s passed down the pews.
-The first is safe, and that is why I prefer the second.
+The latter is safe, and that is why I prefer the former.
 This may only make sense if you’re made like me, but to receive something as meaningful and grace-filled and complicated like the Eucharist directly from someone’s hands, someone who knows you and will greet you by name, and then to walk back to your seat, tasting the bread and wine…it breaks down all my walls and defenses and makes me both confront my need for human connection and feel so, so loved.
 At that moment, I’m not thinking about the roles I have (grad student, wife, sister, daughter, teacher, nerdling), I’m not letting myself be defined by those roles or worrying about what I’ll do when one or the other falls away.
 I just am.
 It is, I think, the closest I get to feeling like enough, like I can just be present for a moment without worrying or planning or trying to control what is going to happen tomorrow or next week or next year.

 And then Monday I go right back to my overachieving, type A ways, but if I’m really lucky, I can remember that feeling of being God-oriented, of being part of a story bigger than myself, and let go a little bit.
 Sabbath is the interruption that shocks me right out of my comfort zone and into a community trying to be his people in the world.